egMarshall/egMarshall/README.md

 ## I'm Érico, thank you for your visit to my profile!

-I'm a Fullstack Web Dev Student focusing in in Javascript with React, React Native and NodeJs with Typescript.
+I'm a Fullstack Web Dev Student focusing in in React-Native with Typescript and Swift.

 ## contact